WIMM-IT/heracles/README.md

 ## Example 4 - Updating a record

-Takes a JSON list containing one or more entries to be modified, either on STDIN or as the second argument. `id`, `content`, `hostname`, `type` and any properties to modify are required fields.
+Takes a JSON list containing one or more entries to be modified, either on STDIN or as the second argument.
+If you are updating more than one record, note that you will need to set the evironment variable `HYDRA_UNSAFE`. `id`, `content`, `hostname`, `type` and any properties to modify are required fields.
 Returns a JSON list of the affected entries.

 ```
 $ heracles search _acme-challenge.foo | sed 's/comment": "Test"/comment": "Another Test"/' | heracles update